TreyThomas93/python-trading-bot-with-thinkorswim/README.md

   4. closed_positions
   5. other

-- The users collection store all users and their individial data, such as name and accounts.
+- The users collection stores all users and their individial data, such as name and accounts.

 - The queue stores non-filled orders that are working or queued, until either cancelled or filled.